Introduction

 To ensure safe and effective use of your self-cleaning oven, follow these steps:

-- Preparation: Remove all racks, trays, and accessories from the oven.
-Wipe away any large food spills to prevent excessive smoke and odors during the cleaning cycle.
+- Preparation: Remove all racks and accessories.
+Wipe away large spills to prevent excessive smoke and odors.

-- Initiate the Cleaning Cycle: Close the oven door securely and select the self-cleaning option on your oven’s control panel.
-The oven will automatically lock the door for safety during the high-temperature cycle.
+- Initiate the Cleaning Cycle: Close the oven door securely and select the self-cleaning option.
+The oven will lock the door for safety during the high-temperature cycle.

-- Ventilate the Kitchen: Ensure good ventilation by opening windows or using an exhaust fan.
-This helps dissipate any smoke or fumes that may arise during the cleaning process.
+- Ventilate the Kitchen: Ensure good ventilation by opening windows or using an exhaust fan to help dissipate any smoke or fumes.

 - Monitor the Cycle: Stay nearby to monitor the process.
-In case of any unusual smoke or odors, you can take immediate action, such as turning off the cycle and ventilating the area further.
+If unusual smoke or odors occur, take immediate action, such as turning off the cycle and increasing ventilation.

-- Cool Down and Unlock: After the cleaning cycle completes, the oven will automatically cool down.
-The door will remain locked until the interior temperature drops to a safe level.
+- Cool Down and Unlock: After the cycle, the oven will cool down, keeping the door locked until it reaches a safe temperature.

-- Wipe Away Ash: Once the oven has cooled and the door unlocks, use a damp cloth or sponge to wipe away the residual ash from the oven floor and walls.
+- Wipe Away Ash: Once cooled and unlocked, use a damp cloth to wipe away residual ash from the oven.

-To maximize the benefits of your self-cleaning oven and minimize potential risks, consider these advanced tips:
+To maximize your self-cleaning oven’s benefits while minimizing risks, consider these advanced tips:

-- Regular Maintenance: Regularly use the self-cleaning function to prevent the build-up of tough grime.
-This makes each cleaning session quicker and more effective.
+- Regular Maintenance: Regularly use the self-cleaning function to prevent tough grime buildup, making each cleaning session quicker and more efficient.

 - Odor Neutralization: To counteract lingering odors, place a small dish of baking soda inside the oven after cleaning.
 This helps absorb any remaining smells.